 Interview: Adoption.
 "We become parents today!"

 Today is a pretty big day in Katie & Fiona’s* house.
 Today, they’re bringing home their daughter.
 Showing her where all her toys are.
 Moving her possessions into her room.
 Unpacking clothes, shoes, books, or whatever she may be bringing from her foster home.
 Their baby girl is three years old.
-And they are finally welcoming her into their lives after a gruelling process that’s been all consuming for over a year.
+And they are finally welcoming her into their lives after the gruelling adoption process that’s been all consuming for over a year.

 “We count ourselves lucky though,” says Katie.
 “Some people don’t make it through the process, or wait for years for a match,” she states humbly.
 Then a pause.
 “The whole thing has been brutal, though.
 Brutal!”

 I meet these two incredibly excited and open ladies in a local cafe to talk about adoption, while they’re in the thick of it, with emotions running high.
 I’m a nosy parker.
 Well, ‘curious’ might be a nicer way to put it – and, as I feel incredibly lucky to have had two children of my own, I wondered how on earth the adoption process even works.
 How long does it take?
 Do you get to ‘pick’ a child?
 What if they don’t like you?
 How does it feel to know you’ll need to tell them they’re adopted when they’re old enough?

 A note about me… I like to ask basic questions, I’m never scared to sound silly.
 When the teacher would explain something complex at school then say “do you all follow?”, everyone would lie and nod quietly, but I would pipe up honestly “er, nope!”.
 And everyone would think ‘thank God she said that and not me’.
 It’s bode me quite well for interviewing people in my TV career…